tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 # Hybrid Encryption

-As a final example, I'd like to explore hybrid encryption, in the form of ElGamal encryption.
+As a final example, I'd like to explore hybrid encryption, where we combine a a key exchange with symmetric encryption, in order to create a public key encryption scheme.
 This will let us explore a few interesting techniques in proofs, including random oracles, and modelling games where the adversary is expected to return a complex answer, like a group element.

-First, let's recall how a the ElGamal encryption scheme works.
+First, let's recall how a this encryption scheme works.
 The basic idea is to combine a Diffie-Hellman key exchange with an encryption scheme.
 First, we need some Cryptographic group $\mathbb{G}$, generated by $G$, and with order $q$.